RHS Level 3 Certificate in the Principles of Garden Planning, Construction and Planting

 Study at home, or whenever and wherever it suits you, with your full colour printed course books.

-These course costs do not include RHS examination fees (currently £27 per unit).
+These course costs do not include RHS examination fees (currently about £29 per unit, prices increase each year in September).

-These are paid to the RHS by the Centre where you choose to take your exams, and while we offer our students the facility to take exams at our Ryton and North Moreton, these may not be the most convenient locations for you.
+These fees are paid to the RHS by the Centre where you choose to take your exams, and while we offer our students the facility to take exams at our Ryton and North Moreton, these may not be the most convenient locations for you.
 You can arrange to take examinations at any Centre which offers your specific exam and which will accept an external candidate.
-The RHS website gives guidance on finding an exam centre.
+The RHS website gives guidance on finding an exam centre. you can also choose to take your exams online using your own computer and remote invigilation - for this you need to contact the RHS direct on firstname.lastname@example.org.

 What is the enrolment process?